davidtorres1818/ILSR6V1/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## Overview

-The aim of the ILS package is to detect laboratories that provide not consistent results, working simultaneously with different test materials, from the perspective of the Univariate Data Analysis and the Functional Data Analysis (FDA).
+The main objective of the ILS package is to detect laboratories that provide not consistent results, working simultaneously with different test materials, from the perspective of the Univariate Data Analysis and the Functional Data Analysis (FDA).

+The ILS package can identify laboratories that provide significantly different results through the estimation the Mandel’s h and k scalar statistics, based on the ASTM E691 and ISO 5725-2 standards.
+Additionally, the package has implemented tools to assess the presence of outliers using the Cochran and Grubbs tests.

+Furthermore, Analysis of Variance (ANOVA) techniques are provided, both for the cases of fixed and random effects, including confidence intervals for the principles parameters.

+On the other hand, One of the novelties of this package is the incorporation of tools to perform an ILS from a functional data analysis approach.
+Accordingly, the functional nature of the data obtained by experimental techniques corresponding to analytical chemistry, applied physics and engineering applications (spectra, thermograms, and sensor signals, among others) is taking into account by implementing the functional extensions of Mandel’s h and k statistics.

 ## Installation